Monroe, Utah: History

-Alma had been settled in the middle of the Native American's hunting grounds and as a result they started to go hungry.
+Alma had been settled in the middle of the Native Americans’ hunting grounds and as a result they started to go hungry.
 During the war Native Americans were constantly trying to steal the Settler's stock for food, and they were successful during several raids.

 Sometime during 1865, work began on a fort to provide protection for both the Settlers and their stock.
 The fort was completed and contained several homes, a blacksmith shop, along with a corral and stockyard for the animals.
 This fort, named Fort Alma, provided protection for about two years, but things continued to get more dangerous and in April 1867 the Settlers of Alma were evacuated.
 Most of the evacuees made temporary homes in Sanpete County, until they could return home.

 An attempt to resettle Alma was made during 1868, but the Settlers ran into Native Americans near Cedar Ridge (now Vermillion, Utah) and a battle ensued.
 They were unsuccessful in resettling Alma, and it was not until March 1871 that Settlers were finally able to return to Alma.
 The following year they applied for a Post Office under the city name of Monroe, in honor of U.S. President James Monroe.
 By the end of 1872 the telegraph had been extended through Monroe, which connected it with the rest of Utah.
 In 1889, Monroe was incorporated as a town and remained that way until 1921, when it was incorporated as a city.

 In 1882, Thomas Cooper and his wife homesteaded the area on the east side of town where hot springs water emerged.
 They built a wood box to collect the water and offered it as a soaking pool.
 Later, around 1905, a building was erected.
 There was a dance floor, an indoor swimming pool, and many dressing rooms.
 Many people came from miles around by horse and buggy to enjoy soaking and dancing.
 In 1930 Farnsworth bought the hot springs.
 He was the leader of a band, and it became the house band.
 The slogan for the Monroe hot springs was, "the home of mirth and merriment".
 The hot springs enjoyed many years of prosperity until around 1950.
 It was revitalized in the 1970s.
 The name was changed to Mystic Hot Springs in 1995.